Dino Cinieri

 Dino Cinieri (born 9 July 1955 in Firminy, Loire) is a French politician of the Republicans (LR) who serves as a member of the National Assembly of France, representing the Loire department.

 Ahead of the 2022 presidential elections, Cinieri publicly declared his support for Michel Barnier as the Republicans’ candidate.
+In the run-up to the Republicans’ 2022 convention, he endorsed Éric Ciotti as the party's chairman.